2001 Stanley Cup playoffs: (2) Detroit Red Wings vs. (7) Los Angeles Kings

+The Detroit Red Wings entered the playoffs as the Central Division champions earning the second seed in the Western Conference with 111 points.
+The Los Angeles Kings earned the seventh seed with 92 points.
 This was the second consecutive playoff meeting and second postseason match-up between these two teams.
 Their only previous meeting was in the previous year's Western Conference Quarterfinals, which Detroit won in a four-game sweep.
 These teams split this year's three-game regular season series.

 (3) Dallas Stars vs. (6) Edmonton Oilers

+The Dallas Stars entered the playoffs as the Pacific Division champions earning the third seed in the Western Conference with 106 points.
+The Edmonton Oilers earned the sixth seed with 93 points.
 This was the fifth consecutive playoff meeting and seventh overall postseason match-up between these two teams; with Dallas winning four of the six previous series.
 Dallas won last year's Western Conference Quarterfinals in five games.
 Dallas won three of the four games in this year's regular season series.

 (4) St. Louis Blues vs. (5) San Jose Sharks

+The St. Louis Blues entered the playoffs as the fourth seed in the Western Conference with 103 points.
+The San Jose Sharks earned the fifth seed with 95 points.
 This was the second consecutive playoff meeting and second postseason match-up between these two teams.
 San Jose won last year's Western Conference Quarterfinals in seven games.
 St. Louis won the four-game regular season series earning five of eight points.